 According to federal regulations, Code of Federal Register, 45 CFR 260.34, assistance groups have the right to request alternative providers when TANF benefits and services are provided by faithbased organizations.
 Assistance groups are to be notified of this right.
-Further guidance is provided in ODJFS Legal Brief 04-01, "Charitable Choice and Faith-Based Initiatives".
+Further guidance is provided in ODJFS Legal Brief 04-01, "Charitable Choice and Faith-Based Initiatives" and Office of Family Stability Letter #22 "Charitable Choice and Faith-Based Initiatives".